Morrissey College of Arts and Sciences

 A student who falls 12–14 credits behind, at the end of a semester, will receive an academic warning.
 Incompletes are considered deficient credits for the purpose of this determination.
 An academic warning will push the student’s graduation date back by one semester, though the original graduation date may be regained if and when adequate make up credits are completed.
 A student may request restoration of their original graduation date when they are within three credits of their original graduation date.

 A student who falls 15 or more credits behind at the end of a semester will be academically withdrawn for the subsequent semester, or placed on probation.
 Incompletes will be counted as deficient credits for the purposes of making this determination.
-A student on probation is not considered in academic good standing.
+A student on probation is not considered to be in good academic standing.
 In order to return to academic good standing and continue as a degree candidate in MCAS a student on probation must:

 - Demonstrate their capability of continuing by successfully completing at least 12 credits in MCAS day courses.